MicrosoftDocs/azure-video-indexer/azure-video-indexer/arc/azure-video-indexer-enabled-by-arc-quickstart.md

 - **Storage class** - Video Indexer extension requires that a storage volume must be available on the Kubernetes cluster.
 The storage class needs to support `ReadWriteMany`.
 It's important to note that the indexing process is IO intensive, so the IOPS (input/output operations per second) of the storage volume will have a significant impact on the duration of the process.
 - **Managed AI resources** - Some Azure AI resources (Translator, Transcription, and OCR) will be created on the Microsoft tenant.
 These resources are for your subscription only and are under a pay-as-you-go model.
 If you already have an AI Video Indexer Arc-enabled resource in your subscription, it will be associated with existing Azure AI resources.

+> [!IMPORTANT]
+> If you are using a language model, you must [label a node or a node pool](/azure/aks/use-labels) with "workload:summarization".
+The label is a key-value pair, the key is "workload", and the value is "summarization".
+The machine labelled with this label must have at least 32 CPUs (for production), and we strongly recommend that they are Intel CPUs (as opposed to AMD).

 > [!TIP]
 > Follow the article [how to connect your cluster to Azure Arc](/azure/azure-arc/kubernetes/quickstart-connect-cluster?tabs=azure-cli) on Azure Docs for a complete walkthrough of this process.